Azure/autorest.python/docs/dpg-archboard.md

 --------------------------------- Changlong ---------------------------------

 ### Streams
+Streams can be used to transfer large ammounts of data without using too big memory.
 #### Inputs

 As mentioned above, we've opened up streamed inputs to include more cases, so users with large input bodies aren't forced